-&lt;sup>2 Paschal Epis.
+2 Paschal Epis.
 1.

-&lt;sup>3 On Ps., 40: 14.
+3 On Ps., 40: 14.

 (Exodus 23: 15), but will bring a new grain offering to the Lord (26).
-About this new offering, St. John Chrysostom says: [It is not befitting of you to come to the house of the Lord without a sacrifice; Do not go to the meeting unaccompanied by your brethren; the best of sacrifices is to present to the Lord a soul when coming to the church]. ...
+About this new offering, St. John Chrysostom says: [It is not befitting of you to come to the house of the Lord without a sacrifice; Do not go to the meeting unaccompanied by your brethren; the best of sacrifices is to present to the Lord a soul when coming to the church1]. ...
 On the day of the Pentecost, the Holy Spirit dwelt upon the disciples in the high room of Zion; the fiery Spirit, capable of drawing new offerings to the Lord.
 On that very day, the apostle Peter, by his sermon, (offered) about three thousand souls to the Lord (Acts 2: 41).
-That is the best offering of the believers on the day of the weeks - to bring over the heavy-burdened souls to find comfort in the bosom of the Lord.
+That is the best offering of the believers on the day of the Vert.

-&lt;sup>1 To those who had not attended the assembly, 4.
+1 To those who had not attended the assembly, 4.